 Employers make themselves vulnerable to legal action by not properly addressing concerns of employment discrimination, harassment, retaliation, and wage violations.
-After many years advocating for employees, we know just about every tactic ruthless employers use to skirt responsibilities to their employees.
+After many years of advocating for employees, we know just about every tactic ruthless employers use to skirt responsibilities to their employees.
 One such way is offering an employee a severance package to deter them from taking legal action against the company.
 To further discuss this, let’s first answer some of the most common questions.

 Severance pay consists of benefits or compensation an employee receives from his or her employer once the employment agreement ends.
 Employers may offer severance pay as a goodwill gesture to employees who were laid off or to those whose jobs were eliminated due to downsizing.
 They might also offer severance to employees who voluntarily retire.
 In many cases, employers offer severance pay (with an attached release of all claims) to ensure their employee does not sue them.